typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/CONTRIBUTING.md

     -   (if any) outline the settings; how to configure them and what each one does
     -   have clear examples of valid and invalid code when using the rule.
 Bonus points for extra cases showing what each setting does.

-When adding a rule, you must also add a link to the rule in the README.md.
+When adding a rule, you must also add a link to the rule in the README.md (`yarn docs` will help you with this).

 ## Submitting Issues